-Name(s) Time & Place of Size, Color, Qualities Ripens Origin Taste & Texture Fallawater (Mountain Pipper, Molly Whopper) 1842 Bucks County, PA Large to very large, round to oblate, tough skin that is dull, dirty green with dull red or bronze shades and easy to grow Very mild sweet flavor, tender, juicy flesh, great fresh eating and sauce making October Summer Banana 1900 Marion County, South Carolina when trademarked by J. Van Lindley Nursery in Greensboro Medium, round conical, deep yellow skin with red spots and rough skin, stores well, and is a quick bearing apple Very sweet, course grained, apple for fresh eating and excellent sauce October Winesap Blacktwig (Blacktwig, Paragon) 1842 Arkansas (known to be a seedling from a Winesap) Large, conical shape, yellowish skin covered with dark red dots and dark red stripes, firm and juicy flesh Actually, quite sweet, and sweeter still when stored a couple of months, fine keeping abilities and known as an incredibly good pie apple October Virginia Beauty 1810 Zach Safewright, of the Piper's Gap Community of Carroll County, VA Medium to large, conical, smooth, dark red or purplish skin, fine grained and tender flesh Classic mountain eating apple, mellow sweet floral flavor and a fine pie apple October Newtown Pippin (Southern Golden Pippin, Albemarle Pippin) 1666, Newtown, New York, popularized by Thomas Jefferson in Virginia in the early 1800's Large apple, yellow in color with hints of pink at the stem end, yellowish flesh is firm, crisp, and very aromatic Complex sweet flavor, excellent fresh eating apple, and a very good pie apple October Swiss Limbertwig 1700's Grown by Swiss settlers in the Cumberland Mtns.
+Name(s) Time & Place of Origin Size, Color, Taste & Texture Qualities Ripens Junaluska Early 1800's Cherokee, NC Medium-large, distinctive irregular globular form, greenish with orange, red blotches, tender yellow flesh, crispy, moderately juicy, pleasant subacid flavor Good fresh eating and cooking, stores well October Gold Rush 1980's Perdue Research Farm (Parents are Golden Delicious and Red Rome) Medium, yellow with a round shape, smooth skin, and fine-textured flesh Dessert apple, sweet but complex flavor, good for fresh eating, pies, and cider, bears young and heavily, high disease resistant, very easy to grow and stores well October Fallawater (Mountain Pipper, Molly Whopper) 1842 Bucks County, PA Large to very large, round to oblate, tough skin that is dull, dirty green with dull red or bronze shades and easy to grow Very mild sweet flavor, tender, juicy flesh, great fresh eating and sauce making October Summer Banana 1900's Marion County, South Carolina, trademarked by J. Van Lindley Nursery in Greensboro Medium, round conical, deep yellow skin with red spots and rough skin, stores well, and is a quick bearing apple Very sweet, course- grained, apple for fresh eating and excellent sauce October Winesap Blacktwig (Blacktwig, Paragon) 1842 Arkansas (known to be a seedling from a Winesap) Large, conical shape, yellowish skin covered with dark red dots and dark red stripes, firm and juicy flesh Actually, quite sweet, and sweeter still when stored a couple of months, fine keeping abilities and known as an incredibly good pie apple October Virginia Beauty 1810 Zach Safewright, of the Piper's Gap Community of Carroll County, VA Medium to large, conical, smooth, dark red or purplish skin, fine-grained and tender flesh Classic mountain eating apple, mellow sweet floral flavor, and a fine pie apple October Swiss Limbertwig 1700's Grown by Swiss settlers in the Cumberland Mtns.
 Medium size, square compact apple, skin is somewhat russeted/to touch, mottled greenish maroon with bronze blushes Very unusual sweet flavor, with tones of citrus, high cider potential October

 In the Fall of 2006, we searched Avery County for Historical Apples.
-In the process, we ran upon some oldfashioned pears.
+In the process, we ran upon some old-fashioned pears.
 We were able to secure a variety called Seckel pear, or locally known as the Honey pear.
 Thomas Jefferson wrote of this pear extensively in his writings.

 The two pear varieties do not require each other for pollination but will benefit from planting the two together.
 Pear trees available are grafted onto standard size rootstock, "OHxF97" and should reach 15/20 feet in height at maturity and need to be planted a minimum of 15 feet apart.
-These pear trees are 5/8-inch diameter and will arrive 4-5 feet tall.
+These pear trees are 5/8-inch in diameter and will arrive 4-5 feet tall.

-Name(s) Time & Place of Origin Size, Color, Taste & Texture Qualities Ripens Seckel (Honey Pear) Heirloom pear from France, first grown at Monticello, vigorous and productive, known for extraordinary flavor Small, reddish- brown skin, very sweet, juicy, aromatic dessert pear for fresh eating Self-pollinating tolerant of fire blight, fresh eating, but not a good keeper Late September Harrow Sweet A late season pear developed from a Bartlett in Ontario, Canada Similar to a Bartlett with a pink blush, medium to large sweet pear, developed for short term storage, canning or freezing Self-pollinating and a good resistance to fire blight, and often begins bearing in 3 years Late September
+Name(s) Time & Place of Origin Size, Color, Taste & Texture Qualities Ripens Seckel (Honey Pear) Heirloom pear from France, first grown at Monticello, vigorous and productive, known for extraordinary flavor Small, reddish- brown skin, very sweet, juicy, aromatic dessert pear for fresh eating Self-pollinating tolerant of fire blight, fresh eating, but not a good keeper Late September Harrow Sweet A late-season pear developed from a Bartlett in Ontario, Canada Similar to a Bartlett with a pink blush, medium to large sweet pear, developed for short term storage, canning, or freezing Self-pollinating and good resistance to fire blight, and often begins bearing in 3 years Late September